hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/README.md

 IQAASL was a project sponsored by the Swiss Federal Office for the Environment to quantify shoreline trash along swiss lakes and rivers.
 Multiple small scale litter surveys are completed at different locations within a designated survey area.
 For the year 2020/2021 the survey areas were defined by the municipalities that border the Aare, Rhône, Ticino and Linth/Limmat rivers and any lakes or rivers that are within the catchment area.

-This project used the existing technology infrastrucutre to enter, store and report the survey findings.
-This repo is the cumualtive sum of that work.
+The following components (currently being refactored), were developed specifically to manage the data collected:

+* REST API with Django REST framework: https://github.com/hammerdirt-dev/hammerdirt_api
+* Front end with ReactJS: https://github.com/hammerdirt-dev/plages_prop

+Develpment of these two tools stopped for two years while we were out in the field collecting samples.
+The new version of the API and frontend will incorporate language support and additional finctionality in the survey form.

-hammerdirt staff maintain the repo for the report
+hammerdirt staff maintain the repo for the report, the API and the front end.

 ## Contents